dubadub/filtered/README.md

   field :year

-  # Or you can fuylly control how Filtered modifies query with a block.
+  # Or you can fully control how Filtered modifies query with a block.
   # Notice that block returns lambda.
 That's because we want to postpone
   # it's evaluation and let ActiveRecord do that when required.